-One of the newer competitors on the market are silicone breasts.
-Silicone is great for those who don’t love the liquid sensation of the saline.
-Silicone is a gel that feels more like breast tissue, and offers no risk of leakage because if the gel capsule breaks it will be caught by the exterior casing.
+One of the newer competitors on the market is silicone breast implants.
+Silicone is great for those who don’t love the liquid sensation of saline.
+Silicone is a gel that feels more like breast tissue and offers no risk of leakage because if the gel capsule breaks it will be caught by the exterior casing.

 These are essentially more structured silicone gel implants.
 They provide more protection and more support in the breast and are ideal for those who have reservations about the silicone breaking or become dislodged from mobility.

 Schedule a Consultation